Falling Down (Lil Peep and XXXTentacion song): Controversy

 During an interview with XXL, Makonnen defended his decision to include XXXTentacion, saying, "If Lil Peep was alive, and me and Peep are friends, and I guess I can speak for Lil Peep since it's our project together, I would say that we would be very open to talking with whoever and to making any sort of creative things happen."
 Makonnen mentioned the role that Lil Peep and XXXTentacion's mothers had in conception of the song.
 He said, "I definitely think it was like the mothers' wish.
 [XXXTentacion] had just been tragically taken away and Peep passed away as well.
 I think it's something both the mothers have in common.
 The mothers have the final say because these are their children at the end of the day."
 In August 2018, Lil Peep's mother, Liza Womack responded to a fan's concerns on Instagram, stating that releasing the song with XXXTentacion added onto to it was "Makonnen's choice" and not hers.
 However, she later relented after speaking with XXXTentacion's mother, Cleopatra Bernard.
 Womack also joined Bernard in receiving the Platinum plaques for "Falling Down" on Lil Peep and XXXTentacion's behalf.
 The rights to Lil Peep's unreleased music are owned by Columbia Records.
-One month following the release of "Falling Down," transcripts of XXXTentacion allegedly confessing to a some of his charges were revealed to the public.
+One month following the release of "Falling Down," transcripts of XXXTentacion allegedly confessing to some of his charges were revealed to the public.
 According to the Miami-Dade County State Attorney's office, the tape was considered a confession by both the prosecution and XXXTentacion's defense.
 In an interview with The Fader, when Makonnen was asked if his perception of "Falling Down" had been changed by the news, he demurred by saying, "I don't know anything about that."